snchildress/quarterback-spy/README.md

 ## Deployments

-Quarterback Spy is a serverless application hosted on AWS Lambda using the Serverlss Framework for deployment management
+Quarterback Spy is a serverless application hosted on AWS Lambda using the Serverless Framework for deployment management

 ### Deployment Set Up